brimdata/super/book/src/super-sql/sql/set-ops.md

 of union can be achieved by simply combining pipe queries using [fork](../operators/fork.md).

-When it is desirable to have a homogenous output for such data, data can be fused into one type with the [fuse](../operators/fuse.md) or [blend](../operators/blend.md) operators, which resembles the _union-by-name_ variation available in some SQL dialects.
+When it is desirable to have a homogeneous output for such data, data can be fused into one type with the [fuse](../operators/fuse.md) or [blend](../operators/blend.md) operators, which resembles the _union-by-name_ variation available in some SQL dialects.